Barr-Reeve Middle/High School

-Barr-Reeve Junior/Senior High School is a public secondary school located in Montgomery, Indiana, United States.
-It serves grades K-12 for the Barr-Reeve Community Schools.
+Barr-Reeve Middle/High School is a public secondary school located in Montgomery, Indiana, United States.
+It serves grades K–12 for the Barr-Reeve Community Schools.
+It is also one of fewer than 100 township-level high schools left in Indiana, following the wave of consolidations throughout the 1960s and 1970s.

 History

 The school is a consolidation of Alfordsville and Montgomery High Schools, opening in 1965.
 Alfordsville High School opened in 1922, with its original mascot being the Yellow Jacket.
 Montgomery High School, opened 10 years earlier in 1912.
 In 1957, Montgomery High School suffered from a fire, destroying the school.
 In late 2020, Barr-Reeve High School finished construction, adding on a new gym and classrooms.

 Academics

 Barr-Reeve ranked 111th in Indiana and 5,239th nationally in the 2020 U.S. News & World Report annual survey of high schools.

 Demographics

 The demographic breakdown of the 443 students enrolled for 2018-19 was: